Skip to content

 The old dream was to make institutions programmable from day one: formation, authority, vesting, ownership, governance, treasury, and capital as infrastructure instead of paperwork.
 That dream did not shrink.
 It found the right entry point.

-Founders do not first need a theory of programmable institutions.
+Founders do not need a theory of programmable institutions first.
 They need the company to move.
-They need leverage before structure.
-They need execution before capital.
-They need a Company OS where ownership and capital can live inside the same operating context as execution.
+Leverage before structure, execution before capital — and then somewhere for ownership to live that is the same place the work already happens.

-aeqi is the Company OS for the agent economy.
-It creates Companies: programmable companies where humans set direction, agents execute, work becomes memory, and ownership belongs inside the Company.
+AEQI is the AI Company OS for the agent economy.
+You describe a company; AEQI founds it, staffs it with agents, and runs it as one operating object.
+Humans set direction, agents execute, work becomes memory, and ownership stays inside the Company.

 Background

 Frankfurt am Main.
-Previously worked across cap-table and vesting infrastructure, and low-latency trading systems. aeqi pulls those threads together: institutional rigor, execution systems, and ownership programmability in one Company operating context.
+Previously cap-table and vesting infrastructure, and low-latency trading systems.
+AEQI pulls those threads into one: institutional rigor, execution systems, and programmable ownership sharing a single operating context.

 The thesis

 The agent is not the product.
-The programmable company is the product.
-Agents need roles, permissions, quests, memory, escalation, and authority around them before their work becomes durable execution.
+The company is.
+Agents need roles, permissions, quests, memory, escalation, and authority around them before their work adds up to anything durable — and that scaffolding is not a feature of an agent, it is what a company is.

 Read